Cognitive appraisal: Practical applications

 The way in which stress is cognitively appraised has been found to influence mental health.
 Cognitive styles of perceiving the world and interpreting events have been suggested as factors that may make certain individuals more prone to depression, such as Aaron Beck's cognitive theory (1967).
-A variety of studies have linked panic disorder with attentional biases and catastrophic perceptions of events.
+A variety of studies have linked panic disorder with attentional biases and catastrophization.

+Cognitive appraisal is often used to help with coping in stressful situations.
+The technique is often used in cognitive behavioral therapy as it encourages individuals to identify their irrational beliefs and reconstruct their belief system to decrease negative thoughts and behavior's.
+It has helped clients recognize and correct maladaptive thoughts.
+Active forms of emotional coping like positive reframing and humor have benefits in reducing stress.